WHAT TO SEE AT TEGUISE OLD TOWN? WHEN IS THE MARKET AT TEGUISE? IS TEGUISE WORTH A VISIT DURING A TRIP TO LANZAROTE?

 For the most unique experience in Lanzarote, we invite you to check out the dome experience.
 There you can admire the fantastic clear sky of the Canary Islands and see millions of stars right above your head at night.

 This is a unique experience in Lanzarote.
-And do not worry, it is not a simple tent for camping, it’s a rather luxurious a stay.
-More info here.
+And do not worry, it is not a simple tent for camping, it’s a rather luxurious stay.

 Where to stay in Teguise

-For a luxurious experience in the country side of Lanzarote, opt for this villa.
-It’s beautifully decorated and charming villa, has its own swimming pool, a great view of the island, and is fully equipped to enjoy your stay in Teguise.
-To book it, you can click here.
+For a luxurious experience in the countryside of Lanzarote, opt for this villa.
+It’s a beautifully decorated and charming villa, that has its own swimming pool, and a great view of the island, and is fully equipped to enjoy your stay in Teguise.

 Where to stay in Teguise